Over 80 Driving Licence Renewal Cost: DVLA Renewal Process

 |---|---|---|

-| DVLA renewal fee | Free (£0) | All renewals at 70+ |
+| DVLA Renewal Fee | Free (£0) | All renewals at age 70 and over |

-| Passport-style photo | £5 to £10 | Postal renewal if new photo needed |
+| Passport-Style Photo | £5 to £10 | Postal renewal if your appearance changed |

-| GP medical report | £20 to £100+ | When DVLA requests health details |
+| GP Medical Report | £20 to £100+ | When DVLA requests health details |

-| D4 medical examination | £50 to £120 | C1/D1 vocational entitlements only |
+| D4 Medical Examination | £50 to £120 | C1/D1 vocational entitlements only |

-| Replacement licence | £20 | Lost, stolen, or damaged licence |
+| Replacement Licence | £20 | Lost, stolen, or damaged photocard |

 Over 80 Driving Licence